 Two questions that several hiring managers often ask are about how to employ a programmer when coding or programming is not one’s strongest skills and why it is a challenge to hire a developer/coder/ programmer even when one uses a typical hiring strategy.
 Conventional hiring strategies do not work when hiring a developer.
 Recruiting technical talent is particularly challenging in today’s disruptive market.
 You can’t merely be briefed by the team and scout job sites or follow up with consultants.
 A thorough search for the right programmer is time-consuming and involves diverse parameters.

-Let’s deep-dive into some hiring challenges and elaborate on hiring managers’ common mistakes when finding the right fit:
+Let’s deep-dive into some challenges when hiring a coder and elaborate on hiring managers’ common mistakes when finding the right fit:

 Before hiring a coder, a common mistake made by recruiters is not having an understanding of the job description.
 While hiring a programmer may seem a manageable undertaking, but you need to understand the precise role sought by your company.
 You must know the kind of software that the company intends to develop.
 Do they need someone for the front-end or a database administrator?
 Will a back-end programmer suffice, or is a full-stack developer a better fit?
 Each of these roles has a specific skill set, technology, design aspect, and language.
 Therefore, not charting out the exact requirement of your company is an obvious hiring challenge.
 You must ensure not letting your non-technical background reflect in your decision-making.